Durham Trusts Lawyers

 - Created through a will and only becomes effective after death.

-- Ensures that your estate is managed and distributed according to your wishes.
+- Ensure that your estate is managed and distributed according to your wishes.

 - Typically used for individuals who want to provide care for loved ones or ensure specific asset distribution after they pass away.

-- Provides financial support for a loved one with disabilities.
+- Provide financial support for a loved one with disabilities.

-- Ensures they can receive care without jeopardizing their eligibility for government benefits like Medicaid or Social Security.
+- Ensure they can receive care without jeopardizing their eligibility for government benefits like Medicaid or Social Security.

 - Can be a vital tool for families with special needs dependents.